A Case Study for Novo Logistics

 “At the end of the day, the team is the one that drives productivity and keeps us successful.”– Buck Robertson

-The Novo Ardmore sight has gone from struggling to meet the customer’s needs to exceeding them and becoming a benchmark for the company.
+The Novo Ardmore site has gone from struggling to meet the customer’s needs to exceeding them and becoming a benchmark for the company.
 The warehouse is now 100% Novo run, with only one liaison in place to ensure communication with the customer.
 Members from other sites are now often sent to Ardmore to train under their team’s direction.

 Each day, team members strive for improvement, holding morning meetings that start each day with a plan to push forward.
 Team appreciation is always one of the most important aspects at the site and is an on-going project to boost relationships and morale.